Alluxio/alluxio/docs/en/operation/Journal.md

 Some advanced properties control the communication between Alluxio masters for coordinating the backup:
 - `alluxio.master.backup.transport.timeout`: Communication timeout for messaging between masters for coordinating backup.
 Default: `30sec`.
-- `alluxio.master.backup.connect.interval.min`: Minimum duration to sleep before retrying after unsuccessful handshake between stand-by master and leading master.
+- `alluxio.master.backup.connect.interval.min`: Minimum delay between each connection attempt to backup-leader.
 Default: `1sec`.
-- `alluxio.master.backup.connect.interval.max`: Maximum duration to sleep before retrying after unsuccessful handshake between stand-by master and leading master.
+- `alluxio.master.backup.connect.interval.max`: Maximum delay between each connection attempt to backup-leader.
 Default: `30sec`.
-- `alluxio.master.backup.abandon.timeout`: Specifies how long the leading master waits for a heart-beat before abandoning the backup.
+- `alluxio.master.backup.abandon.timeout`: Duration after which leader will abandon the backup if it has not received heartbeat from backup-worker.
 Default: `1min`.

 Since it is uncertain which host will take the backup, it is suggested to use shared paths for taking backups with backup delegation.